lampajr/hyperfoil.github.io/_posts/2021-01-25-hf-beginner-guide-1.md

 main//static/js/main.656b4a9d.chunk.js: Progress was blocked waiting for a free connection.
 Hint: increase http.sharedConnections.</span>
 </code></pre>

-When running this in CLI you'd see that four of these metrics would be printed in red color and have a non-zero number in the BLOCKED column.
-This is happening because with more requests it's quite likely that one user starts before previous one has received all the responses.
+When running this in CLI you'd see that four of these metrics would be printed in red color and have a non-zero number in the **BLOCKED** column.
+This is happening because with more HTTP requests being sent, it's quite likely that one user starts before a previous user has received all the responses.

 With HTTP 1.1 (pipelining disabled by default) and only 10 connections there would not be enough available connections and the virtual user couldn't send the request right away.
 This wouldn't happen to a real user - that one is not limited by other users.
 Had we allowed a feedback from the server (taking few moments to respond) our latency readings could be dramatically skewed.
 This is why Hyperfoil warns us that the benchmark wasn't 100% correct and hints us to increase number of connections.

 Alternatively we could switch to HTTP 2 that supports multiplexing several requests over single connection.

 ## To be continued...
 Comparing the requests to a browser's network monitor we've omitted the call to `http://localhost:8082/offering/${offering}` (executed from script) and loading images from `http://localhost:8080/images/car?...`.
 We will cover that in the [next part]({{ '/2021/02/09/hf-beginner-guide-2.html' | absolute_url }}).